oneeve8/kobble-data/content/Tutorial2.md

 You will also learn how to retrieve information from your GitHub account.

-I’ll also share somemay also give you ideas for creating your own wiki knowledge base, as well as some content management ideas.
+I’ll also share some ideas for creating your own wiki knowledge base, as well as some content management ideas.

 And finally, I’ll give you a quick review.

+Let’s get started